+Different students have different learning styles and perform differently based on the context of learning.
+However, continuous monitoring of a child’s behavior can help in assessing and develop traits to facilitate the child learning.
 This type of evaluation method has been implemented in almost all international and CBSE schools in India.
 This was introduced in our schools in Bangalore, Mumbai, Pune and Hyderabad to reduce pressure on students.
 The method takes into account both the academic and non-academic performances of students while awarding grades which helps students who are not that good at academics compared to their peers but have very good non-academic skills.

 Following are the 3 techniques we employ for Student Assessment: